When you’re trying to fix your credit, having one or more collections can put a huge damper on getting your score on an

-It is your legal right to file a dispute for any mistakes on your credit report with the three major credit bureaus.
+It is your legal right to file a dispute for any inaccuracies on your credit report with the three major credit bureaus.
 That includes collection accounts with false information or even any accounts that you deem “questionable.”

-Need help getting collections removed from your credit report?
+Need help removing collections from your credit report?

 This is where hiring a credit repair company can really make a difference.
 They help most people to remove collections by disputing errors with the credit bureaus for you.
 This means you don’t have to contact any of the credit bureaus or collection agencies yourself directly.

 They also handle all of the tracking necessary to ensure that each collection agency and credit bureau is complying with the FCRA.
 On top of that, they make your credit file does not contain errors like account re-aging and multiple listings for the same collections.

 If you aren’t sure where to start when it comes to disputing collections, talk to one of their credit repair professionals and get your questions answered.
 You can do it on your own, but you’re likely to have more success by enlisting professional help.

 They offer a no-obligation consultation to explain what they can do to help in your particular situation.

 Are collections hurting your credit score?

 Lexington Law removed over 6 million collections in 2018 alone.
-If you’re sick of going through life with bad credit, give them a call for a free credit consultation.
+If you’re sick of having bad credit, give them a call for a free credit consultation.